Portfolio-Projects42/front-end-projects/guides/dev-server/loading-modules/loading-modules.md

 We can also make the dev server do this for us, rewriting the paths before it reaches the browser.
 We can do this by adding the `--node-resolve` flag.

-Let's try this out by installing an NPM package in our project:
+Let's try this out by installing an NPM package in my project:

 ```
 npm i --save lit-html
 ```

-And update our `/demo/index.html` page to include an import to the `lit-html` package:
+And update my `/demo/index.html` page to include an import to the `lit-html` package:

 ```html
 <!DOCTYPE html>